ArafatShweiki/movies-site/README.md

 All variables use Vite's `VITE_` prefix and are bundled into the client application.
 Firebase web configuration is an identifier set, not an authorization boundary; protect user data with Authentication and Realtime Database rules.
 Never place service-account credentials or other server secrets in this file.

 The application presents configuration guidance when required variables are unavailable.
-Restart the Vite development server after changing `.env`.
+Restart the Vite development server after changing `.env.local`.

 ## OMDb setup

 1. Request an API key from the [OMDb API key page](https://www.omdbapi.com/apikey.aspx).
 2. Complete OMDb's activation process if required by the selected plan.
-3. Add the key to `.env` as `VITE_OMDB_API_KEY`.
+3. Add the key to `.env.local` as `VITE_OMDB_API_KEY`.
 4. Restart `npm run dev`.
 5. Confirm that the home collections, a title search, and a detail page load successfully.